Boreas618/Notes/operating-systems/concurrency.md

 A limitation of green threads is that the operating system kernel is unaware of the state of the user-level ready list.
 If the application performs a system call that blocks waiting for I/O, the kernel is unable to run a different user-level thread.
 Likewise, on a multiprocessor, the kernel is unable to run the different threads running within a single process on different processors.

 You can achieve preemptive user-level threads by means of signals

+1. The user-level thread library makes a system call to register a timer signal handler and signal stack with the kernel.
+2. When a hardware timer interrupt occurs, the hardware saves P ’s register state and runs the kernel’s handler.
+3. Instead of restoring P ’s register state and resuming P where it was interrupted, the kernel’s handler copies P ’s saved registers onto P ’s signal stack.
+4. The kernel resumes execution in P at the registered signal handler on the signal stack.
+5. The signal handler copies the processor state of the preempted user-level thread from the signal stack to that thread’s TCB.
+6. The signal handler chooses the next thread to run, re-enables the signal handler (the equivalent of re-enabling interrupts), and restores the new thread’s state from its TCB into the processor. execution with the state (newly) stored on the signal stack.

+### Implementing User-Level Threads With Kernel Support

+**Hybrid Thread Join** A special case: the objective thread has finished before the current thread calling `thread_join()`.
+In this case, we can store the exit status of the objective thread in the process's address space.

+**Per-Processor Kernel Threads** When the application starts up, the user-level thread library creates one kernel thread for each processor on the host machine.
+As long as there is no other activity on the system, the kernel will assign each of these threads a processor.
+Each kernel thread executes the **user-level** scheduler in parallel: pull the next thread off the user-level ready list, and run it.
+Because thread scheduling decisions occur at user level, they can be flexible and application-specific; for example, in a parallel graph algorithm, the programmer might adjust the priority of various threads based on the results of the computation on other parts of the graph.

+**Scheduler Activations**

+Based on the above approach, the user-level thread scheduler is notified (or activated) for every kernel event that might affect the user-level thread system.